 An automated solution

-As you can see just from this brief summary, there’s definitely a lot to be aware of.
-Fortunately, there is a revenue recognition system that automates the whole process.
-RevSym by SAP addresses all of the various revenue recognition and sales expense challenges posed by ASC 606.
+As you can see just from this brief summary, there’s definitely a lot to consider.
+A revenue recognition system that automates the whole process can help address all of the various revenue recognition and sales expense challenges posed by ASC 606.